 During optional rec, staff are assigned to various areas of camp to supervise campers or to provide an activity.
 All lifeguards and other staff who have demonstrated a proficiency in swimming or boating are usually assigned to the waterfront.
 Other staff are asked to run “Specials”.
 These are activities that you prepare and offer to campers that are not offered during the activity classes.
 Some examples include a session in Irish step dancing, a frog hunt, or a tetherball tournament.
 Other staff are assigned to be ODs (Officer of the Day) in each Unit to supervise campers who stay in their cabins.
 Some staff will be assigned to prepare a one hour crafts program.
 Riding staff may be assigned to the stables for this time period depending on the number of lessons being taught that week.
 There are also staff assigned to play recreational sports, tennis and supervise farm activities.

 Tattoos and body piercing: Hopefully, you have read the Staff Policy that accompanied your Agreement of Employment and noted the section relating to tattoos and body piercing.
-If you have any question whatsoever about the acceptability of a tattoo, please contact Rebekah Martin immediately at email@example.com
+If you have any question whatsoever about the acceptability of a tattoo, please contact Alison immediately at [email protected]

-Do not arrive at camp with any body piercing other than ears and/or belly button.
-If you do arrive with a nose stud, tongue ring, eyebrow stud, or inappropriate tattoo, your relationship with Mohawk will be immediately terminated.
+Do not arrive at camp with any body piercing other than ears, nose stud, and/or belly button.
+If you do arrive with a nose ring, tongue ring, eyebrow stud, or inappropriate tattoo, your relationship with Mohawk will be immediately terminated.

 Alcohol: Possession or consumption of alcoholic beverages by any individual under the age of 21 is against the laws of the State of CT and the policies of YMCA Camp Mohawk.
 Please familiarize yourself with the section of the Staff Policy that explains our position at it relates to alcohol.
 We are aware that many of you are from countries where it is legal to consume alcohol younger than age 21.
 If you are under the age of 21, we ask that you conduct a personal evaluation and honestly determine if you can abide by our local laws and policies.
 Better to decide now that you will have difficulty with this issue and seek another place of employment than end up being prosecuted by authorities for underage drinking or having your visa revoked.